Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 There are eleven required core courses.
 Participants will also be required to attend three elective courses, which cover a wide range of topics.
 In order to receive credit towards the certificate, participants are asked to complete a short post-test.
 Courses are held at the Rhode Island College School of Social Work.
 Core courses are listed below.
 Please click on each course title for further information.

-- Policy and Advocacy in Foster Care and Adoption
+- AFCC-36 Policy and Advocacy: Impacts on Care and Adoption (Core)

-- Understanding Core Clinical Issues in Adoption & Foster Care
+- AFCC-37 Understanding Core Clinical Issues in Foster Care and Adoption (Core)

 Elective Workshops (Examples):

-Participants will explore neurological and environmental effects of trauma on children who are survivors of abuse and neglect.
-Attendees will learn about brain development in children and adolescents.
-This course will also introduce strategies to assist with healing and techniques for creating healthy relationships.
+This training explores neurological and environmental effects of trauma on children who are survivors of abuse and neglect.
+During training, participants learn about brain development in children and adolescents.
+This course also introduces participants to strategies that assist with healing from trauma and techniques for creating healthy relationships.

 This workshop addresses the identification and exploration of ethical and legal issues that are relevant to adoption and foster care.
-In addition, participants are challenged to confront biases that can impact clinical practice.
+This training provides participants with the opportunity to confront biases that can impact clinical practice.
+The training provides participants with a framework for ethical decision making.

 AFCC faculty includes professionals from various fields of expertise, such as social work, counseling, and psychology.

-Catherine Lewis, MSW, LICSW, is a clinical social worker having worked more than 25 years with foster and adoptive children and families.
+Catherine Lewis, MSW & LICSW is a clinical social worker having worked more than 25 years with foster and adoptive children and families.
 She is an adjunct professor in the Rhode Island College of Social Work and is in private practice.
+Catherine Lewis is the trainer for AFCC-42 Working With and Understanding the Role of Birth families.

-Melinda Gushwa, MSW, PhD, is an assistant professor at the Rhode Island College School of Social Work.
-She has over 15 years of practice experience in the areas of public child welfare, psychotherapy, mental health case management and medical social work.
+Melinda Gushwa, MSW, PhD, is an assistant professor at Simmons College School of Social Work.
+She has over 17 years of practice experience in the areas of public child welfare, psychotherapy, mental health case management and medical social work.
+Melinda Gushwa is the trainer for AFCC-40 Grief and Loss in Foster Care and Adoption.

 600 Mount Pleasant Avenue